 The Consistency Issue

 As you can imagine, with such a wide variety of coffee beans coming together to make heirloom coffee, it’s understandable that consistency is an issue.
-One bag of beans may be a combination you simply can’t do without.
+One bag of beans may be a combination you simply can not do without.
 When this happens, and you rush out to your local roaster for more, you may find yourself disappointed afterward.
 It’s simply the way of heirloom coffee varieties.

 In Ethiopia, you’ll find two main coffee varieties, JARC, and regional landraces.
 JARC varieties were developed by Jimma Agricultural Research Centre.
 These 40 varieties of coffee plants were created with high yields and resistance to pests in mind.
 Regional landraces are where your multiple varieties truly come into play.
 These wild-growing coffee plants are quite numerous.
 In the hopes of staying a main player in the coffee industry, Ethiopian coffee growers create their heirloom coffee by combining these varieties and throwing caution to the wind when it comes to the consistency found in each bag they produce.
 They’re largely hoping that the variety created in these unique combinations will outweigh the issue of unreliability.
 In the end, that’s for each coffee drinker to decide for themselves.

-While heirloom coffee may never be consistent, that doesn’t mean it isn’t a great coffee to take a chance on.
+While heirloom coffee may never be consistent, that doesn’t mean it is not a great coffee to take a chance on.
 For people who love a bit of variety when it comes to their coffee, heirloom coffee is the perfect roast to bring home.
 If you’re into the exciting adventure of trying something new, give this coffee a shot.
 But don’t get attached.
 The likelihood of finding consistent beans across bags is quite low, but that may be part of the fun of it all.

 Featured Image Credit: melanie_10, Shutterstock